max-hill/FourLeafMLE/README.md

 ## Quartet method motivation
 Quartet methods are a canonical method and hold a special place in phylogenetics.

+For large trees it is infeasible to consider the MLEs of all the quartests at once.
+Instead, practicioners initialize all of the parameters of the tree.
+Next, they run the EM algorithm to compute a local maximum by only updating one quartet at a time.
+If the EM algorithm converges to a suboptimal local max, then this can lead to slow downs in reconstructing the large tree.
+Instead of relying a local method to compute the MLE, we use algebraic methods to find the global optimum when estimating a quartet.
+This implementation can be viewed as a black box solver for *any* phylogenetic reconsutruction method using quartets.
 ## four_leaf_mle
 This is the main function.
 It takes site pattern data as an input and returns a vector of information for the mle.